eloylp/p2p-handshake/ADR.md

 ### Testing

 The testing could be improved.
 Currently we need to reach real servers in order to assess the program its working correctly.
-That could be an impediment for local development if, as an example, one does not have internet or the target nodes are down.
+That could be an impediment for local development if, as an example, one does not have internet or the target nodes are down or misbehaving.

 A possible complementary solution for the above would be to build an special mock server for emulating the real ones.
 With such server, we could also test other edge case scenarios like network timeouts.
 So developers can test locally and leave the real server part only for the CI.
 The decision is to leave that idea for another moment, as we consider it out of the scope of this exercise.